Permaculture Design Certification + Homesteading Skills. July 29- August 11, 2017 in Taos, New Mexico. $1650 (camping)/$1950 (indoor lodging)

-Earn your Permaculture Design Certificate, get introduced to a variety of practical homesteading skills, immerse into daily flow of land-based lifestyle, learn about sustainable living concepts and applications – in a lovely small-scale homestead & farm setting in Taos, New Mexico.
+Join us to earn your Permaculture Design Course Certificate, get introduced to a variety of practical homesteading skills, immerse into daily flow of land-based lifestyle, and learn Permaculture Design with stellar teachers in a lovely small-scale homestead setting in gorgeous Taos, New Mexico.

 This class is hosted by Casa Taos, a small charming retreat center for artists, activists, families and gardeners, tucked away on several acres of farmland in the lovely traditional valley of Llano Quemado of Ranchos de Taos, just minutes outside Taos, NM.
 Daniel and Betty, the hosts of the class, are gardeners, homesteaders and artists who share their passion for working on the land and in the community.
-Our stellar teachers, Jason Gerhardt and Kelly Simmons, present the permaculture curriculum (Course Syllabus is found here…).
+Our experienced teachers, Jason Gerhardt and Kelly Simmons, will facilitate the life changing permaculture design course curriculum (Course Syllabus is found here…).
 Field trip hostess, permaculture practitioner Brigid Meier, offers delicious opportunities for hands-on learning in the arts of cheese-making, home dairying, working with herbs and keeping bees.

 Casa Taos features a series of home-scale organic gardens and herbal beds, a large hoop greenhouse, pollinator gardens, habitat plantings and more.
 It is a serene farm that stretches along the banks of Rio Chiquito, a small mountain stream, near foothills of Taos Mountains.
 Natural hot springs are a 30-min car ride away, and area’s cultural attractions include galleries, museums, Taos Pueblo and many beautiful natural sites to explore.

 DATES: July 29 – August 11, 2017.
 Please arrive mid-afternoon of Friday, July 28 (dinner will be provided); departure is morning of August 12.